ahtsham58/INFACT/CRS_Evaluation/README.md

 ### Evaluation Data Preparation
 1. First, separate each conversation with the tag "CONVERSATION:#", where # represents the sequential number of the conversation in the file, for example "CONVERSATION:1".
 Same convention has to be followed in all the files under Resources directory.

-2. For all the baselines, that are used for the comparison, generate the dialogs in a way that a (newly generated) system-response follow a GROUND-TRUTH response.
+2. For all the baselines, that are used for the comparison, generate the dialogs in a way that a (newly generated) system-response **always** follow a GROUND-TRUTH response.
 See for example,

 ```bash
 CONVERSATION:1